-The impact of the PSHE curriculum is evidenced by the high quality outcomes in PSHE in all year groups where children know more, understand more, remember more and can do more with increasing confidence, resilience and independence.
-This can be seen in children's work, collected in Class PSHE Record Books, from talking to the children about what they have been learning and from the assessments undertaken by Class Teachers at the end of each half termly unit.
+The impact of the PSHE curriculum is evidenced by the high-quality outcomes in PSHE in all year groups where children know more, understand more, remember more and can do more with increasing confidence, resilience and independence.
+This can be seen in children's work, collected in Class PSHE 'Jigsaw Journals', from talking to the children about what they have been learning and from the assessments undertaken by Class Teachers at the end of each half termly unit.
 The percentages obtaining a good level of understanding and a deep level of understanding are analysed by the subject leader and show that almost all children in Years 1 - 4 achieve at least a good level of understanding and a very high % achieve a deep level of understanding.
-Similarly, almost all EYFS children achieve at least an expected level of development in 'Making Relationships' and 'Managing Feelings and Behaviour' and a very high % exceed the ELGs.
-In 'Self-confidence and Self-awareness', almost all children achieve an expected level of development and a high % exceed the ELGs.
+Similarly, almost all EYFS children achieve an expected level of development in Personal, Social and Emotional Development.

 The skills that children develop through their years at Finstall First School help them to become confident, resilient, independent and caring members of a society, in which they continue to succeed once they have left our School.
 Our children are well equipped with the skills, knowledge and understanding they need to prepare them for life in Modern British society.